Ignition interlock device: New Mexico

+New York

 Don Prudente from DriveSafe Ignition Interlock of New York, Inc. states that as of August 15, 2010, New York state requires a person sentenced for Driving While Intoxicated have an ignition interlock device installed for at least 6 months on any vehicle they own or operate, and the driver have an "ignition interlock" restriction added to their driver license.
 This was mandated in honor of Leandra Rosado who died riding in a vehicle driven by a drunk driver.